pardot/api-docs/docs/kb/api-version-3/import.md

 1. Create an import that specifies object and action.
 2. Send data to the server as a batch.
-3. Once data has been submitted, set the state of the import to be ready for processing.
-Once set, no more data can be submitted as part of the import.
+3. After you finish submitting data, set the state of the import to "Ready".
+When the import state is set to ready for processing, no more data can be added.
 4. Check the status of the import at a reasonable interval.
 Each status check returns the state of the import.
 5. When the import is complete, statistics become available for creates, updates, and failures.
 If there are failures, a URI to download them is available.
     1. The URI is an API endpoint, and follows the same authentication rules as other Pardot API endpoints.